cdla/scsnl_preproc_docker/README.md

 - [ ] test dockerfile

 - [ ] comparison against non-dockerized version of scripts to make sure no hidden bugs arise.

+Possible Issues:
+ - coreg function references OldNorm as templates for spm12 workflow, which I would need to get a copy of that nifti
+ - verify ARTRepair version (spm8 version referenced within workflow)
+ - if mcr mapping of filepaths does not work with sample dataset, restructure file path mappings to be done in dockerfile instead of within preprocessingfmri.m wrapper.